Seattle’s Polyclinic to join UnitedHealth Group as changes sweep the healthcare industry

-The Polyclinic, a 101-year-old Seattle-based physicians group, will sell a controlling stake to insurer UnitedHealth Group, one of the largest players an a business being reshaped by cross-industry acquisitions.
+The Polyclinic, a 101-year-old Seattle-based physicians group, will sell a controlling stake to UnitedHealth Group, one of the largest players an a business being reshaped by cross-industry acquisitions.

-In yet another move that shrinks the local community of independent physicians, The Polyclinic, a 101-year-old Seattle-based physicians’ group, will sell a controlling stake to insurer UnitedHealth Group, one of the largest players in a business being reshaped by cross-industry acquisitions.
+In yet another move that shrinks the local community of independent physicians, The Polyclinic, a 101-year-old Seattle-based physicians’ group, will sell a controlling stake to UnitedHealth Group, one of the largest players in a business being reshaped by cross-industry acquisitions.

 The deal, announced Tuesday by Minneapolis-based UnitedHealth Group CEO David Wichmann during an investor meeting in New York, would merge Polyclinic’s 210-physician practice with a United Health subsidiary known as OptumHealth that manages physicians’ groups around the country and is also acquiring the Everett Clinic.